 What methodology have you used to build models and applications and how would you rate its effectiveness?
 What did you learn and what might you do differently next time?

-An adaptation of the JCA methodology is used in Workitect’s consulting practice and is taught in our Building Competency Models workshop scheduled for March 30-31, 2017 in Ft.
-Lauderdale.
+An adaptation of the JCA methodology is used in Workitect’s consulting practice and is taught in our Building Competency Models workshop.
 It is also influences the content of our products, including the Competency Development Guide, Competency Interview Guides, and Competency Dictionary.